nico-web3/lnx/docs/how-is-lnx-built/Deploy-Cartesi.md

 ## First experiment with Sunodo

 We first deployed an example Cartesi dApp called [Echo Python](https://docs.cartesi.io/cartesi-rollups/0.8/build-dapps/run-dapp/) by using Cartesi's [Sunodo framework](https://docs.sunodo.io/).
-However, Sunodo fails to build only provided Anvil integration (local blockchain).
+However, Sunodo only provided Anvil integration (local blockchain) and was not suitable for our requirements.

 ![Screen4](../../static/img/screen4.png)